matter-labs/zksync-web-era-docs/docs/api/js/utils.md

 #### L1 to L2 alias offset

-Used for applying and undoing aliases on addresses from L1 to L2.
+Used for applying and undoing aliases on addresses during bridging from L1 to L2.

 ```ts
 export const L1_TO_L2_ALIAS_OFFSET = '0x1111000000000000000000000000000000001111';